mishbahr/django-usersettings2/README.rst

 Why would you use usersettings?
 -------------------------------

 This project is the missing extension to the Django “sites” framework, use it to store additional information for your Django-powered sites.
-The project structure is heavily inspired by  django 'sites' app, with a ``one-to-one`` relationship to the ``Site`` model.
+The project structure is heavily inspired by  django ``sites`` app, with a ``one-to-one`` relationship to the ``Site`` model.

 It’s best explained through examples.